PDBeurope/pdb-images/notes/notes.md

 ## Questions:

+- Changed assemblies in summary API (tetramer 1tqn)

-- Coarse conformations? - ask David -> some extension to CIF (https://pdb-dev.wwpdb.org/view3d.html?PDBDEV_00000012) -> ask Sameer
+- Coarse conformations? - ask David -> some extension to CIF (https://pdb-dev.wwpdb.org/view3d.html?PDBDEV_00000012) -> ask Sameer -> Nope

 - Preeti - why CATH domain identifier is Topology not Homology? -> probably should be Homology, create a ticket, refer to 1n26, 1og0 -> it's OK, do not change
 - Missing modres in API -> will require image rerun when API fixed